ghc-proposals/ghc-proposals/proposals/0000-custom-type-warnings.rst

 silence a warning within a particular definition, regardless of which command-line flags are in effect::

-    suppressWarning :: forall c flag msg . c ~ Warning flag msg => (c => r) -> r
+    suppressWarning :: forall flag r . ((forall msg .
+Warning flag msg) => r) -> r

-This requires a type application specifying the particular ``Warning flag msg`` constraint being suppressed.
-The type is chosen so that the first type argument is the entire ``Warning`` constraint, to make it more convenient to package both flag and message together in a single constraint synonym.
+This requires a type application specifying the particular ``flag`` being suppressed, and uses ``QuantifiedConstraints`` to locally solve all ``Warning`` constraints with that flag (regardless of the error message).

+It is not possible to suppress a single message selectively.
+This is preferable to needing to specify the message explicitly, as the message may be long and depend on implementation details of the library.

-The implementation of this function requires compiler support, because it needs to construct a dictionary for the ``Warning`` class to pass to the ``c => r`` argument, which is straightforward in Core but difficult in Haskell.
+The implementation of this function requires compiler support, because it needs to construct a dictionary for the ``forall msg .
+Warning flag msg`` constraint to pass to the argument, which is straightforward in Core but difficult in Haskell.

 Examples